biirus/interview/questions/css.md

 To understand **float** purpose we can look at print design.
 In a print layout images may be set the page such that text wraps around them as needed.

 In web design elements with `float` css-property are just like images in print layout.
 Floated elements *remain a part of the flow of the web page*.
 It's not like elements with absolute position, they are **removed** from web page flow.
 Absolutely positioned page elements don't affect the position of other elements.

+Floated elements can be used to make column layout or horizontal navigation bar.

+You have to aware parent collapsing problem.
+If element contains nothing but floated elements it's height will equal zero.